What is KPI?

 Lastly, visibility across the entire organization is crucial.
 Growth is achieved more easily when all employees are engaged and aware of the organization’s goals.
-Making KPIs visible throughout an organization communicates to employees how their work affects the general goals of the organization.
-And that leads to employee productivity and encourage them to work harder.
+Making Key Performance Indicators visible throughout an organization communicates to employees how their work affects the general goals of the organization.
+And that leads to employee productivity and encourages them to work harder.

 How to define a KPI?

 Defining key performance indicators can be a difficult thing to do.
-In the word in KPI is “key” because every KPI should be related to a specific industry outcome with a performance measure.
-Sometimes, KPIs are confused with business metrics.
+The word in KPI is “key” because every Key Performance Indicator should be related to a specific industry outcome with a performance measure.
+Sometimes, Key Performance Indicators are confused with business metrics.
 KPI is often used in the same spirit, but it needs to be defined according to the crucial business objectives.

 Here are steps for useful defined KPIs: